 The LPO Soundworks programme includes Spotlight Days, which offer an intensive focus on composing for specific art forms through hands-on activities, and a Creative Week, where participants devise a collaborative cross-arts performance piece, ultimately showcased in a public event.
 The LPO recruits the LPO Soundworks music ensemble, and works with partner organisations who recruit young people from their own arts specialism.
 All projects take place during school holidays.

 Alongside this, our online space The Studio offers young composers insights and creative resources inspired by our live LPO Soundworks projects.

 Next LPO Soundworks project:

-Applications are now open to instrumental players aged 14-19 to join the LPO Soundworks music ensemble for our Creative Week this spring.
-You should be excited by devising new music, exploring and experimenting, and learning from some of the best in the business!
+Applications have now closed for instrumental players aged 14-19 to join the LPO Soundworks music ensemble for our Creative Week this spring.

 - LPO Soundworks is open to instrumental players and composers aged 14-19 (places are sometimes limited for players of keyboard and electric instruments)

 - There are no auditions to join the LPO Soundworks ensemble, but participants (including composers) should be technically confident on their instrument, and open to developing improvisational skills